-• The Center for Sexual & Relationship Violence Support Services (SRVSS): SRVSS is a resource for anyone who has experienced sexual assault, relationship abuse or stalking.
-SRVSS provides education, campus-based accommodations, resources and referrals as well as support services for any victim, (regardless of gender).
-SRVSS advocates accompany victims when going through the university, a criminal or a civil process.
+The Office of Sexual & Relationship Violence Support Services (SRVSS): SRVSS is a resource for anyone who has experienced sexual assault, relationship abuse or stalking.
+SRVSS provides education, resources and referrals as well as support services for any victim (regardless of gender) SRVSS advocates accompany victims when going through the university, a criminal or a civil process.

-Jennie O'Connell, Director Williamson House, Kent State University

-Phone: 330-672-8016, Email: srvss@kent.edu
+Jennie O'Connell, Director 1200 Main St., Kent, OH 44242 Phone: (330)-672-8016 Email: srvss@kent.edu Website: www.kent.edu/srvss

-Website: www.kent.edu/srvss